lisunshiny/liannsun.com/v2/bios/romantic_interest.md

 ### Basics
 * My name is pronounced like "lee" + "anne"
 * I live in NYC
-  * ⚠️ I share a name with a Canadian with a big internet prescence -- that ain't me!! ⚠️
+  * ⚠️ I share a name with a Canadian with a big internet presence -- that ain't me!! ⚠️

 ### Some links from around the internet